 The outcome will be a return to a more balanced age profile, though with a large proportion of elderly than is currently the case.
 Until that point, however, there are adjustments which have to be made to a very different situation than we have experienced in the past.

 Longer, healthier lives mean we can work longer.
 With more flexible working arrangements, more jobs can be done by older workers, enabling them to top up their pensions by working as much or little as they choose.

 For instance, given training and support, the fit old can care for the infirm older.
 Much of the additional cost of supporting any increase in the number of older people who are infirm should be offset by the reduced cost of less childcare.

 The view that to look after ever more old people we need ever more young people, who will grow old in turn and need yet more still to support them, is an ecologically unsustainable social pyramid scheme, benefiting the present generation at the expense of the next.

 The problems of a stable or reducing population are insignificant compared to those certain to be caused by indefinite growth.

-Read more about ageing.
+Read more about responding to ageing populations.